 9. South Street Seaport

-At 10 feet tall, it’s the perfect place to get a fall photo (and it especially magical at night when it’s all lit up)!
+South Street Seaport’s delightfully over-the-top pumpkin arch is a yearly Halloween-time classic!
+At 10 feet tall, it’s the perfect place to get a fall photo (and it’s especially magical at night when it’s all lit up)!
 What could be better than the combination of fall colors and picturesque views of the river?
-It’s the perfect spot for a crisp autumn breeze and some Halloween photo ops!

 📍 89 South St

-10. Carroll Gardens, Brooklyn
+10. Dyker Heights, Brooklyn